0311 Managers in health care

 End of Quick search

-Lead statementThis unit group includes managers who plan, organize, direct, control and evaluate the delivery of health care services, such as diagnosis and treatment, nursing and therapy, within institutions, and in other settings, that provide health care services.
+Lead statementManagers in this unit group plan, organize, direct, control and evaluate the delivery of health care services, such as diagnosis and treatment, nursing and therapy, within institutions, and in other settings, that provide health care services.
 They are employed in hospitals, medical clinics, nursing homes and other health care organizations.

 - chief of emergency medicine